Protean-Labs/graphgen/README.md

 # About us

 We at Protean Labs focus on building various pieces of infrastructure and developer tooling around the Web3 ecosystem.
-You can reach out to us through our multiple social accounts and at <a href="https://www.protean.so/graphgen"><strong>www.protean.so</strong></a>.
+You can reach out to us through our multiple social accounts.